Viandoks/python-crypto-bot/README.md

 `bot.py` is where everything start

+`botapi.py` is where the connections are made between the bot and the registered APIs.

 `botstrategy.py` is where the magic happens.
 The default strategy is a simple Moving Average Crossover strategy.
 IT WILL NOT WORK LIVE!
 Feel free to experiment and write your own strategy

 `botindicators.py` contains all the indicator available in bostrategy.py